souravvarma-24/Advanced-GenerativeAI-February-2026/Assignment_1/readme.md

 Through this assignment, I strengthened my ability to:

-- Translate problem statements into structured logic
+- Convert problem statements into structured algorithms
-- Build foundational algorithms using Python
+- Implement logical workflows using Python fundamentals
-- Apply preprocessing techniques to textual data
+- Apply preprocessing techniques to structured and textual data
 - Perform aggregation and conditional filtering
-- Maintain readable and modular code structure
+- Maintain modular and readable code
 - Present technical work professionally on GitHub

 ---